inanna-malick/recursion.wtf/content/posts/rust_schemes.md

                         time:   [477.87 µs <font color="#77A8D9"><b>482.54 µs</b></font> 488.58 µs]
 </pre>

 Evaluating a boxed expression of size  takes an average 785.41 µs.
 Evaluating an expression stored in our `RecursiveExpr` takes an average of 559.22 µs.
 That's a 28% improvement.
 Running these tests with expression trees of different depths generated via the above method yields similar results.
+The standard boxed method is slightly more efficient for expression trees of size 256 or less.
+That said, this test provides pretty much optimal conditions with regard to pointer locality, because there are no other heap allocations to fragment things and force the boxed pointers to use different regions of memory.

 # To be continued

 We started with a simplified non-generic version of this algorithm to build understanding.
 In future blog posts, I plan on showing how I made it generic, how I optimized it for performance (`MaybeUninit` absolutely slaps), and how I used it to implement an async file tree search tool using `tokio::fs`.

+# Thank you

+Thank you to everyone that helped me write this blog post and the code that it describes (todo: ask if ppl want to be credited, and by what name/handle)